|Winding:||Automatic, Bi-Directional Automatic Winding, Central Rotor Automatic Winding|

 |Hands:||Central Hour Hand, Central Minute Hand, Central Seconds Hand, Date Window at 3:00|

-The Soprod “Alternance 10” (also called the A-10, A10, and A10-2) is a Swiss Made movement based on the Seiko 4L25 design but produced in Switzerland under license.
+The Soprod “Alternance 10” (also called the A-10, A10, and A10-2 and later sold as M100) is a Swiss Made movement based on the Seiko 4L25 design but produced in Switzerland under license.
 It is an advanced, slim automatic movement with modern technology and is not a clone of the ETA 2892A2 with which it competes.
+The A10 was introduced in 2004 and remains in production under the name M100 today.

 Although a Japanese design, it includes many signature Swiss features, including Incabloc Double-Cone shock absorbers and an oscillating pinion automatic winding switcher.
 It is exactly the same size as the ETA 2892A2, with the same locations for dial feet, crown, hands, and date window.
 This makes it a drop-in replacement when that movement is unavailable.